vjelic/omnistat-glog-fork/docs/developer/developers.md

    :maxdepth: 4
 ```

-The core telemetry collection facilities within Omnistat are oriented around GPU metrics.
-However, Omnistat is designed with extensibility in mind and adopts an object oriented approach using [abstract base classes](https://docs.python.org/3/library/abc.html) in Python to facilitate implementation of multiple data collectors.
-This functionality allows developers to extend Omnistat to add custom data collectors relatively easily by instantiating additional instances of the `Collector` class highlighted below.
+The core telemetry collection facilities within Omnistat are oriented around
+GPU metrics.
+However, Omnistat is designed with extensibility in mind and
+adopts an object-oriented approach using [abstract base
+classes](https://docs.python.org/3/library/abc.html) in Python to facilitate
+implementation of multiple data collectors.
+This functionality allows
+developers to extend Omnistat to add custom data collectors relatively easily
+by creating new modules under `omnistat/collectors` or
+`omnistat/collectors/contrib` that implement the `Collector` class highlighted
+below.

 ```eval_rst
 .. code-block:: python